Canadian Malartic Corporation

 The Canadian Malartic Corporation (formerly Osisko Mining Corporation) is a mining company that operates the Malartic mine near Malartic, Quebec.
 Prior to 2014 the company was a public company named Osisko Mining Corporation with shares listed on the Toronto Stock Exchange and New York Stock Exchange.
 In 2014, Osisko Mining was subject to a hostile takeover bid by Goldcorp but an alternative bid by white knights Yamana Gold and Agnico Eagle Mines Limited was accepted that, in addition to offering a higher price, created the spin-off Osisko Gold Royalties and turned Osisko Mining Corporation into the subsidiary company Canadian Malartic Corporation jointly owned by Yamana Gold and Agnico Eagle.
 From its founding in 1982 until 2006, Osisko Mining bought and sold mineral exploration rights in Quebec, conducting exploration work.
-The company acquired an interest in the Canadian Malartic property in 2004 and after promising feasibility studies the mine was constructed with commercial production achieved in May 2011.is a Canadian company engaged in the exploration and development of several mineral properties in Quebec.
+The company acquired an interest in the Canadian Malartic property in 2004 and after promising feasibility studies the mine was constructed with commercial production achieved in May 2011.

 Malartic mine

 The Canadian Malartic mine is located in Malartic, Quebec, a community about 550 km northwest of Montreal in the administrative region of Abitibi-Témiscamingue.
 The gold deposit, which extends a couple kilometers along the Cadillac fault and includes porphyry gold has a resource of up to 348 tonnes.
 Only areas considered to have more than 3g/ton of gold will be mined.
 Expansion projects near Malartic were considered after favourable drilling results in Southern Barnat.
 204 of the 205 homeowners in the area representing about 1/7 of the town's population, were bought out but the 1 remaining tried to use his interest in the area to keep the company from going ahead despite support for it from the mayor who estimates that it will create 880 direct and indirect jobs.
 In August 2010 a superior court judge awarded the property to Osisko Mining Corporation after determining it was an obstacle for important preparation work at the project.
 Production at the mine was scheduled to begin in June 2011.
 The Malartic mine reached commercial production in May/June 2011 after processing averaged 33,300 tonnes per day in the four weeks ended June 17, 2011.

 In March 2008, Osisko created Le Fonds Essor Malartic Osisko, a 3 million dollar fund to be used in support of Malartic economic development projects, public facilities and infrastructure.
 Also, a project follow-up committee was established to oversee the operation and bring up any concerns the community might have such as those regarding the environment.
-Its members were chosen with the intent that the committee be completely independent of the Company to avoid conflicts of interest.
+Its members were chosen with the intent that the committee be completely independent of the company to avoid conflicts of interest.

 Gold mining in Malartic produced about 5 e6ozt between 1935 and 1983.
 The last major mining in the area was done by Barrick Gold in 2002.